 - Whilst loading and unloading merchandise or during transportation preparations, vehicles bring new particles into the warehouse.

 - Consistent abrasive industrial activities such as chiseling, sawing, drilling and crushing materials, they all contribute to the appearance of harmful dust in the industrial environment.

 - Lack of cleaning in warehouses and industrial buildings considerably increases the amount of dust generated by previous activities, since the accumulations of harmful particles are not eliminated.

 How to eliminate dust in storage rooms and warehouses?

-The best way to eliminate dust in warehouses is through an industrial air purification system, which is responsible for eliminating particles suspended in the air, allowing the renewal of the facilities environment.
+The best way to eliminate dust in warehouses is to prevent it by using dust-free warehouse flooring solutions and an industrial air purification system, which is responsible for eliminating particles suspended in the air, allowing the renewal of the facilities environment.

 However, ventilation system aren’t infallible, so they must be complemented with traditional cleaning procedures.

 The industrial cleaning of warehouses, and storage rooms in general, is done by using manual and electro-mechanical equipment.
 Neutral chemicals are also used frequently.